vsmjs/vsm-dictionary-uniprot/README.md

 - https://www.uniprot.org/help/text-search

-Note also that we implement **strict error handling** in the sense that whenever we launch multiple parallel queries to Uniprot's REST API (see the functions specifications below), if one of them returns an error (either a string or an error JSON object response), then the result will be an error object (no matter if all the rest of the calls returned proper results).
+Note also that we implement **strict error handling** in the sense that whenever we launch multiple parallel queries to UniProt's REST API (see the functions specifications below), if one of them returns an error (either a string or an error JSON object response), then the result will be an error object (no matter if all the rest of the calls returned proper results).